 Use soothing shades

-Loud shades of color like green, red, yellow and pink, make a room look somewhat overbearing.
+Loud shades of colour like green, red, yellow and pink, make a room look somewhat overbearing.
 Minimalistic rooms are never overbearing.
 Such rooms are soothing.
 And so, such rooms require the use of soothing shades, like white, beige, charcoal, grey and cream.
 The right combination of a few soothing shades can bestow a bedroom a luxurious, yet classy vibe.

 Appreciate good art